hexaxsoftwares/houx.js/README.md

 ```
 Notice how we single quoted the `font-size` propName for containing a special character,a hyphen(-) and the propValue `18px` for containing a mix of a number and an aphabet.

-MeanWhile, you can use the javascript provided css style property semantics, by Capitalizing a letter whenever there occured a hyphen replaced space like in the last property of the style attribute value in the previous example.
+MeanWhile, you can use the javascript provided css style property semantics, by Capitalizing a letter whenever there occured a hyphen replaced space like in the last property of the style attribute value in the previous example, the `borderRadius`.

 It's pixel recommendation to define the styling data properties in a `styleClass` option.
 ```javascript